 ORS 197.772 was enacted in 1996.
-The version of OCMC 17.40.50 that is currently in place indicates an implementation date of 2009 through Ordinance No. 2008-1014 and amendment in 2010.4 The fact that ORS 197.772 was in place when the revised OCMC 17.40.50 was codified without mention of the state law suggests that the City was aware of the law and decided not to waive any of the guarantees provided by ORS 197.772 with regard to public ownership of property.
+The version of OCMC 17.40.50 that is currently in place indicates an implementation date of 2009 through Ordinance No. 2008-1014 and amendment in 2010.
+The fact that ORS 197.772 was in place when OCMC 17.40.50 was codified without mention of the state law suggests that the City was aware of the law and decided not to waive any of the guarantees provided by ORS 197.772 with regard to public ownership of property.
 For a local government to waive a right, guaranteed by state law, there must be some evidence of intent.
 There is no evidence of that intent to exclude publicly owned property mentioned within the plain text of OCMC 17.40.50.

 Rather the context of OCMC 17.40.50 suggests a contrary result - no intent to limit the scope of the owner consent authorization of ORS 197.772.
 OCMC 17.40.50 provides that an application for a historic designation can be filed by a party other than the owner so long as the application includes the name and address of the owner.
 No signature of the owner is required as an indication of consent.
 On the other hand, for all other land use permits the property owner must either sign the application or sign as an indication of consent.
 OCMC 17.50.060.
-The fact that the designation cannot occur without owner consent, with no reference to withholding consent pursuant to ORS 197.772, suggests that the City Commission was aware of the right guaranteed by ORS 197.772 and believed that it was adequate to ensure that resources would not be designated over an owners' objection, regardless of whether that owner was a public or a private entity.
+The fact that the designation can occur without owner consent, with no reference to withholding consent pursuant to ORS 197.772, suggests that the City Commission was aware of the right guaranteed by ORS 197.772 and believed that the statutory right was adequate to ensure that resources would not be designated over an owners' objection, regardless of whether that owner was a public or a private entity.

 Further, assuming that OCMC 17.50.40 served to effectively (and silently) waive the ORS right of public property owners to withdraw consent, such an assertion would effectively waive those rights for private property owners, as well.
-The appeal does not suggest that OCMC 17.50.40 waived ORS 197.772 rights as it relates to all owners but just public property owners.
+MNA does not suggest that OCMC 17.50.40 waived ORS 197.772 rights as it relates to all owners but just public property owners.
 Nothing in the plain language OCMC 17.50.40 supports any intent for such disparate treatment.
-Further, as explained above, although a local government may elect not to take advantage of legal right, a local government cannot, through its regulations, abrogate a right protected by state law.
+Further, as explained above, although a local